Types of Research Design- Different Types of Research Design & 10 Types of Research Design in Research.

 Tools of the Survey Research- Interview

-The interview is the basic tool of the survey research design.
-However, a Face sheet is an essential element to conduct an interview session properly.
+The interview is the primary tool of the survey research design.
+However, a Face sheet is an essential element to conducting an interview session properly.
 Face sheet information represents neutral information about the study respondent, such as age, gender, living place, educational level, income, etc.

 Pros of the Face sheet—Neutral background information

 - First, it helps establish rapport with the respondents or interviewees.
 For example, where did you study?
 How many siblings do you have?